Iranian saffron is the best saffron in the world and Iran is one of the pioneer exporters of this product.

 The Permissible Amount of Iran Saffron Sent by Post

-You can mail up to 100 grams of Iranian saffron to the other countries without the customs license.
+You can mail up to 100 grams of Iranian saffron to other countries without the customs license.
 But to send 100 grams to 2 kg of saffron by post, you have to go through a series of customs steps.
 Please note that in Iran, the high-quality Iranian saffron price per gram is about 2$.
-However this price changes due to the quality of packaging and dollar rate of the time of buying.
+However, this price changes due to the quality of the packaging and the dollar rate at the time of buying.

 How to Use the Persian Saffron that You Have Bought

-After you take saffron to your home, you must keep it in a hard container such as metal or dark glass container.
+After you take saffron to your home, you must keep it in a hard container such as a metal or dark glass container.
 Put the box in a dark, dry, and cool place and make sure that the air can not penetrate it.
-Please note that not to keep saffron in the freezer, because it loses its aroma.
+Don’t keep saffron in the freezer, because it loses its aroma.

 Like this article?